mmdagent-ex/site-doc/content.en/docs/86_messages.md

 ## Speech Synthesis

-The content of the message changes depending on the module or plugin used.
+Message contents vary by module/plugin.

 ### Common

 **SYNTH_START**

-Starts speech synthesis.
-The specified model lip-syncs according to the pronunciation. **SYNTH_EVENT_START** is issued when the synthesized speech begins to output, and **SYNTH_EVENT_STOP** is issued when the output ends.
+Start speech synthesis.
+The specified model will lipsync to the synthesized output.
+When output starts **SYNTH_EVENT_START** is emitted; when it finishes **SYNTH_EVENT_STOP** is emitted.

 {{<message>}}
 SYNTH_START|(model alias)|(voice alias)|(synthesized text)